numpy/numpy/doc/source/reference/c-api.array.rst

     :cfunc:`PyArray_Sort` (...) can also be used to sort the array directly.

-.. cfunction:: PyObject* PyArray_SearchSorted(PyArrayObject* self, PyObject* values)
+.. cfunction:: PyObject* PyArray_SearchSorted(PyArrayObject* self, PyObject* values, NPY_SEARCHSIDE side, PyObject* perm)

-    Equivalent to :meth:`ndarray.searchsorted` (*self*, *values*).
-Assuming
+    Equivalent to :meth:`ndarray.searchsorted` (*self*, *values*, *side*,
-    *self* is a 1-d array in ascending order representing bin boundaries then the output is an array the same shape as *values* of bin numbers, giving the bin into which each item in *values* would be placed.
+    *perm*).
+Assuming *self* is a 1-d array in ascending order, then the output is an array of indices the same shape as *values* such that, if the elements in *values* were inserted before the indices, the order of *self* would be preserved.
 No checking is done on whether or not self is in ascending order.

+    The *side* argument indicates whther the index returned should be that of the first suitable location (if :cdata:`NPY_SEARCHLEFT`) or of the last (if :cdata:`NPY_SEARCHRIGHT`).

+    The *sorter* argument, if not ``NULL``, must be a 1D array of integer indices the same length as *self*, that sorts it into ascending order.
+    This is typically the result of a call to :cfunc:`PyArray_ArgSort` (...)
+    Binary search is used to find the required insertion points.

 .. cfunction:: int PyArray_Partition(PyArrayObject *self, PyArrayObject * ktharray, int axis, NPY_SELECTKIND which)